nabeelvalley/docs/content/docs/iot/bluetooth-intro.md

 ## List of Bluetooth IDs

 A database of bluetooth numbers can be found in the [Bluetooth numbers database](https://github.com/NordicSemiconductor/bluetooth-numbers-database) as well as the previously mentioned {Bluetooth specifications document}(https://btprodspecificationrefs.blob.core.windows.net/assigned-values/16-bit%20UUID%20Numbers%20Document.pdf)

+# Next Ideas

+It may be worth looking into creating a Bluetooth Server.
+The library installed on Raspberry Pi is Bluez and it looks it supports creating a Bluetooth Server.
+The documentation for Bluez can be found [here](http://www.bluez.org/).
+Additionally, there's also the [Bluetooth for Linux developers](https://www.bluetooth.com/bluetooth-resources/bluetooth-for-linux/) which goes through creating a device that acts as a Bluetooth LE peripheral which could be useful in simulating a BLE device